This post may contain affiliate links. Read the full disclosure

 The dishes – thirteen for Christ and the twelve disciples – include nuts, fruits, two kinds of nougat, quince cheese, and local biscuits and bread.

 More like a cheese and fruit platter than a typical dessert, this is the ideal finger-food fare for nibbling on while chatting or opening gifts or a simple way to fill the Christmas table.

-Because Christmas falls in summer in Australia and New Zealand, light, chilled desserts such as pavlova (often decorated with strawberries, passionfruit, and kiwifruit), brandy snaps, and ice cream are popular.
+Because Christmas falls in summer in Australia and New Zealand, light, chilled desserts such as pavlova (often decorated with whipped cream, strawberries, passionfruit, and kiwifruit), brandy snaps, and ice cream are popular.

 A trendy twist on pavlova is the pavlova roll, in which the meringue is baked to a chewy consistency and rolled up Swiss roll-style.